hallo-alex/gnome-ddccontrol/README.md

 ## How to setup

-use ddccontrol in terminal (or gddccontrol) to find out your monitors adresses
+Use ddccontrol in terminal (or gddccontrol) to find out your monitors adresses

-as Preferences do not work (at least for me) I deleted it.
-Instead go to your gnome shell extensions directory (~/.local/share/gnome-shell/extensions), locate the extension and edit the org.gnome.shell.extensions.ddccontrol.gschema.xml in the schemas subdirectory according to the adresses you found.
+as Preferences did not work (at least for me) I tried to rewrite them, but the shitty thing doesn't even show up.
+Instead go to your gnome shell extensions directory (~/.local/share/gnome-shell/extensions), locate the extension and edit the org.gnome.shell.extensions.ddccontrol.gschema.xml in the schemas subdirectory according to the adresses you found and compile them with glib-compile-schemas .